 Vacant building and vacant lot data are from the Mayor's Office of Information Technology, updated December 2009.
 The Mayor's Office of Information Technology obtained the data on vacant buildings from the Baltimore City Housing Department and the data on vacant lots from the Real Property Management Database.
 Liquor store data are from the City liquor Board and include only Class "A" licenses, updated May 2009.
 Tobacco data are from the City Comptroller, updated April 2009.
 The Comptroller maintains data on tax revenue, licensure, regulation, and other-related items related to alcohol and tobacco outlets.
 These data were geocoded by BCHD and used to calculate CSA-level densities.
 Data for juvenile arrests and domestic violence calls for service are from the Baltimore Neighborhood Indicator's Alliance (BNIA).BNIA obtained the data from the Baltimore City Police Department.
-BNIA calculated the rates for domestic violence and juvenile arrests based on population statistics from the 2000 US Census.
-The Baltimore City Health Department transformed the rates from BNIA back into counts using population statistics from the 2000 Census.
+BNIA calculated the rates for domestic violence and juvenile arrests based on population statistics from the 2000 Census.
 We then calculated new rates for juvenile arrests and domestic violence based on newly available population statistics from the 2010 US Census.
-The juvenile arrest rate reflects the number of individuals who were arrested (e.g. apprehended, taken into custody or detention, held for investigation, arrested, charged with, indicted or tried for any offense).
+The juvenile arrests rate reflects the number of individuals who were arrested (e.g. apprehended, taken into custody or detention, held for investigation, arrested, charged with, indicted or tried for any offense).
 The arrest rate differs from the rate of conviction (not included here), which would reflect the number of persons found guilty and convicted of an offense.